drupal-graphql/graphql/doc/mutations/creating-mutation-plugins.md

 ## Why the automatic mutations where removed.

-In [this article](https://www.amazeelabs.com/en/blog/extending-graphql-part-3-mutations) its well explained why automatic mutations where removed.
-But this, as stated in the article, doesn't mean that creating mutations is complicated.
+In [this article](https://www.amazeelabs.com/en/blog/extending-graphql-part-3-mutations) it's well explained why automatic mutations where removed.
+But this, as stated in the article, does not mean that creating mutations is complicated.
 In fact, its a simple task and one that might even provide with the extra flexibility you know and love from Drupal.

 ## Mutations to create Drupal Entities
+One of the most common things you will want to do when with mutations is to create, update and delete entities.
+These CRUD operations on entities where made as simple as possible to implement with the module by extending some generic classes provided by the graphql_core module.

 So lets have a look at how you can create a mutation from scratch to generate a new entity of type node, and in this case a new article.
 You can refer to the [Examples](https://github.com/drupal-graphql/graphql-examples) repository to look at some other examples as well for how to create other kinds of mutations.

 ### CreateArticle Plugin

 The first step to create a mutation is to make the plugin, the graphql module provides a base class for creating new entities called **CreateEntityBase**.
-You should use implement a plugin that extends this class when you want to create an entity directly without too much custom things in it.
+You should implement a plugin that extends this class when you want to create an entity.

 lets look at what the code for this plugin looks like :